juliocpmelo/sbc-sol-pdfprocessing/README.md

 # Input

-The pdf files of a specific track should should be in a folder together with the autores text file.
+The pdf files of a specific track should should be in a folder together with the __autores__ text file.
+The pdf files should be in the format "1.pdf", "2.pdf", ..., where the number is an integer.
+We use this format to help in the proceedings organization, the file number is used to generate the __refs__, __abstract__ and __resmumo__ files.

-The autores text file is a auxiliar file used to generate the autores_final that contains the author metadata.
+The __autores__ text file is a auxiliar file used to generate the autores_final that contains the author metadata.
 This file is organized as follows:

 Paper index: The index of the paper this author appears on.
 This number is extracted while filling initial data on the Artigos.xlsx file.
 I is an integer that identifies the paper.
 Author names: A list of author names with their affiliation within parenthesis, separated by ';'.